section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

 Using mathematical formulas, the learning rate equals gamma squared times the square root of that number.
 This method works.

-According to earlier AdaGrad computations in the update rule for all parameters, AdaGrad changes the general learning rate N. Cons: The denominator rises in a quadratic fashion, which makes it challenging to work with Since the addition of each additional word raises the total value, the value grows with time.
+According to earlier AdaGrad computations in the update rule for all parameters, AdaGrad changes the general learning rate.

+Cons: The denominator rises in a quadratic fashion, which makes it challenging to work with Since the addition of each additional word raises the total value, the value grows with time.
 As a result, learning becomes sluggish and eventually comes to a halt.

-The size of the master step has less of an impact on this technique, and it also converges faster.

 ###  AdaDelta

 There are extensions for AdaGrad that can be used to slow down the monotonically decreasing pace of learning.
-For example, when utilizing AdaDelta, only a subset of prior gradients can be aggregated, not all of them (w).
+For example, when utilizing AdaDelta, only a subset of prior gradients can be aggregated, not all of the.

 The only thing left to figure out is the current iteration's average after subtracting the previous iteration's average and the current gradient.
 #### There have been significant developments on the Adadelta front